vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/about-explorer/ex-ug-what-is-explorer.md

 - [Data storage](../canvas-operations/canvas-snapshot.md): Data on a canvas can be stored and exported.

-- [Inline frame](../iframe.md): Explorer supports embedding the canvas in third-party pages.
+- [Inline frame](../iframe.md): Explorer supports embedding the canvas on third-party pages.

 ## Authentication